inkstitch/inkstitch/collections/_docs/en/004-007-preferences.md

 You can either set global values which will be applied to every new svg document.
 Also you can set document specific values.

+**All elements of the document are affected by theses parameters.**

 ## Output Settings